 Which Should You Choose?

 Price:You may find both duvet and comforter to be within your price range, depending on the material you may want to purchase.
 But if you plan on buying a duvet; you will need a duvet cover which would add a little extra cost to your purchase.
-Comforters not only save you the cost of an extra cover but also might come as an added option with your bedding set (bed-sheets and pillowcases).
+Comforters not only save you the cost of an extra cover but also might come as an added option with your bedding set (bed sheets and pillowcases).

 Thickness and warmth:Comforters are known to be thin quilted blankets with insulated filling, whereas duvets tend to be a lighter yet bulkier bedding addition.
-Due to being thinner, comforters also tend to be traditionally less warm then duvets.
+Due to being thinner, comforters also tend to be traditionally less warm than duvets.
 Duvets would be a more ideal option for people living in colder regions.

-Style:If style is one of the biggest factors when deciding a quilt, then I would suggest you go for a duvet as you can easily change the look of your room by simply replacing it with a matching duvet cover.
-In case of a comforter; if you get bored with that design you may need to replace the whole thing….this could be an expensive option if you suddenly develop love for a new color or design.
+Style:If the style is one of the biggest factors when deciding on a quilt, then I would suggest you go for a duvet as you can easily change the look of your room by simply replacing it with a matching duvet cover.
+In the case of a comforter; if you get bored with that design you may need to replace the whole thing….this could be an expensive option if you suddenly develop a love for a new color or design.

 Ease of use: Ahh…this is one of the most important options you may want to keep in mind while making this decision!
-Even though duvets seem to be an easy to care for option…as all you have to do is take off the duvet cover and toss it in the washing machine, but the hassle is when you have to put the cover back on.
+Even though duvets seem to be easy to care option…as all you have to do is take off the duvet cover and toss it in the washing machine, the hassle is when you have to put the cover back on.
 And the most important thing to keep in mind is the shifting of your duvet inside your duvet cover.
-Yess…we do have another blog on this, check it out here.
+Yes…we do have another blog on this,How To Prevent Your Duvet from Moving Inside the Duvet Cover.
 Comforters, on the other hand, are easier to wash as you simply have to toss the whole thing in the laundry.Always check the label for washing instructions!

 To sum it all up….a duvet comes with a duvet cover whereas a comforter comes as is.
 Checking out the pros and cons of both would help you prioritize your choice of bedding addition.
-And remember whatever you choose you can always switch a comforter to a duvet by adding a duvet cover that fits on, whereas in case of a duvet you can simply change the style by replacing the duvet cover.
+And remember whatever you choose you can always switch a comforter to a duvet by adding a duvet cover that fits on, whereas in the case of a duvet you can simply change the style by replacing the duvet cover.